-The Canadian Support Workers Association has adopted and modified the Code of Conduct from the College of Nurses of Ontario to reflect our shared ethical foundations.
+The Canadian Support Workers Association has adopted and modified the Code of Conduct, with permission, from the College of Nurses of Ontario to reflect our shared ethical foundations.

 Boundaries: The points when a relationship changes from professional and therapeutic to unprofessional and personal.
 Therapeutic Support Workers-patient relationships put patients’ needs first.
 Crossing a boundary means a Support Workers is misusing their power and trust in the relationship to meet personal needs, or behaving in an unprofessional manner with the patient.
 Crossing a boundary can be intentional or unintentional

 Collaborate: Work cooperatively together

 Colleagues: Support Workers, other health care providers and students who are involved in the patient’s care

 Competence: A Support Workers ability to consistently apply the required knowledge, skill and judgment for safe, ethical and providing effective personal care.